If you want to share cookies with your dog, read this guide – can dogs eat oatmeal cookies. It will tell you what you need to know.

 Then, just keep an eye on your pup.
 If they act lethargic, vomit uncontrollably, or drink lots of water, then call your dog’s vet.

-Even though raisins are toxic to dogs, it will take a lot of raisins to make your dog really sick.
+Even though raisins are toxic to dogs, it will take a lot of raisins to make your dog sick.

 Can Dogs Eat Oat Biscuits